wostzone/directory/README.md

 ## Objective

-Provide a service for registering and querying of Thing Descriptions that are published on the message bus, compatible with the WoT specification for directory services.
+Provide a service for registering and querying of (WoT) Thing Descriptions.

 ## Status

 The status of this library is Alpha.
 It is functional but breaking changes can be expected.
+- CRUD Thing Descriptions
+- Update TD's that are published on the message bus
+- Certificate and password based authentication check

 ## Audience